jbcodeforce/db-play/docs/postgres.md

 oc get pods
 oc port-forward postgres-5f449ccd95-tclb6 15432:5432
 ```

+In pGAdmin efine the server entry with the connection to the port 15432.

 Then in the Quarkus app or in env file define properties like: